Home Appraisal Tips For Buyers, Sellers And Refinancers

 Appraisals are almost always a required part of the home buying and refinancing process.
 If you’re buying a home, your lender will order an appraisal of the property to ensure you don’t overpay for the home.
-If you’re refinancing, an appraisal is needed to ensure the seller doesn’t lend more money than the property is worth.
+If you’re refinancing, an appraisal is needed to ensure that you have enough equity to borrow against.

-Let’s look at what an appraisal is and some tips for refinancers, sellers and buyers.
+Let’s take a look at what an appraisal is, why lenders require them and some tips for sellers, refinancers and buyers.

 What Does A Home Appraisal Determine?

-Home appraisers are licensed professionals who assess real estate values.
+Home appraisers are licensed professionals who assess real estate and calculate the worth of a specific property.
 The appraiser doesn’t work for the lender, and they don’t work for you.
-By law, they’re required to be a third party in the mortgage transaction.
-This ensures they’re not biased toward any of the parties involved.
+By law, they’re required to be a neutral third party in the mortgage transaction.
+This ensures they’re not biased toward any of the other parties involved.

-Appraisers consider factors like the location of the home, the size of the home and the condition of the home when determining value.
-Your appraiser won’t be assessing your home based on your furnishings or paint colors; instead, they’ll be looking at your home’s structure, appliances and fixtures to make sure there aren’t any defects.
+Appraisers consider factors like the home’s location, size and living condition when determining the value.
+Your appraiser won’t be assessing your home based on your furnishings or paint colors.
+Instead, they’ll be looking at your home’s structure, appliances and fixtures to make sure there aren’t any defects.